-The stepping motor is used for intermittent operation of an inertial load, such as driving an index table and arm.
+The stepping motor or servo motor is used for intermittent operation of an inertial load, such as driving an index table and arm.
 If the stepping motor is used in such an application, the average torque shall be considered the operating torque, as described below.
 The load factor for driving an inertial load using a standard AC motor or brushless motor shall be 1.0.

-$\Diamond$ Driving an Inertial Load (1)
+$\bigcirc$ Driving an Inertial Load (1)